 Before darkness descended I could see the signs of Dhaka’s building boom on the outskirts of the city.
 At first I thought I was seeing ancient towers or temples: these were in fact the single, soaring chimneys of brick kilns.
 In the evening sun, they looked reddish-purple in colour and almost striking.
 In Bangladesh there is very little stone.
 (See post 18.)
 Almost all land has been reclaimed from riverbeds, or is soon to return to riverbed status: hence the need to bake bricks from alluvial mud in these kilns.
 Apparently, there are four thousand of them in and around the capital city alone, and every one belches out clouds of unfiltered smoke particles that drift across the already much-polluted city.
 I recently read about an interesting project in the area of climate change mitigation (UN-funded, I think) that is hoping to address this problem by improving kiln efficiency in the brick-making industry.

-Next day I awoke with the Bangladeshi version of ‘Delhi Belly’ – though it was the related headache and dizziness that were the most debilitating.
+The next day I awoke with the Bangladeshi version of ‘Delhi Belly’, though it was the related headache and dizziness that were the most debilitating.
 However, I forced myself to go out in the afternoon so that I could take a look at my surroundings.
 The minute I stepped outside, the heat hit me like a tonne of bricks.

 The conference centre is run by the large Bangladeshi NGO, Proshika, and on-site projects include a shrimp hatchery, an electricity substation, a water treatment plant, organic agriculture, plant labs, nurseries and a fabric factory.
 I would like to have had the opportunity to visit these projects and learn more about this NGO’s work, but time was too short.
 It felt good though to walk through hushed, green, landscaped gardens.
 I followed a brown, dusty path round a picturesque lake full of water lilies.
 Soon I heard laughing and splashing and, in a smaller lake at the other side of the path, I saw a group of semi-submerged women cooling off in the water.
 They were draped in colourful saris in vivid shades of red, green and yellow and were waving at me.
 I would have given anything to have jumped in and joined them!

-Unfortunately, I missed the main review meeting but some of the other volunteers filled me in on proceedings – a lot of which were in Bangla.
+Unfortunately, I missed the main review meeting but some of my fellow volunteers filled me in on proceedings, a lot of which were in Bangla.
 It was dusk by the time we started our return journey to Dhaka.
 As soon as we exited the gates of the centre, life on the streets resumed at full intensity.
 Along the way, in small bamboo, windowless houses in close proximity to each other, I caught glimpses of families sitting on the floor round a single candle, eating what I presume were bowls of rice.
-Before long, it became too dark to see anything and the closer we got to Dhaka, the more the traffic began to back up.
+Before long, it became too dark to see anything and the closer we got to Dhaka, the more the traffic began to back-up.
 Soon though, we were moving through suburbs heaving with life and I was once again engrossed in captivating scenes.

 This overnight interlude in Koitta, though short, was interesting.
 I am looking forward to travelling more in Bangladesh and spending time in this stunning, though volatile, landscape.
 Hopefully, next time I will get the opportunity to engage and talk with local people too.